react-native-cameraroll/react-native-cameraroll/README.md

   * `Videos`
   * `Photos` // default
 * `mimeTypes` : {Array} : Filter by mimetype (e.g. image/jpeg).
+* `includeExifTimestamp`: {boolean} : Include the exif timestamp for the photo // Android only

 Returns a Promise which when resolved will be of the following shape: